effervescentia/knot/README.md

 > A programming language, its compiler and supporting tooling.

-A functional language with touches of imperative sugar, designed to make building interfaces simple and portable.
+A functional language with touches of imperative sugar; designed to make building interfaces simple and portable.
 Inspired by [`react`](https://reactjs.org), [`redux`](https://redux.js.org), [`elm`](https://elm-lang.org) and many others.

 ## Table of Contents